History of women in engineering in the United Kingdom: Inter war period

 Through these new opportunities, the 1920s and 1930s in the UK were an active time for women in engineering and WES.
 In 1923 Elsie Louisa Winterton, a draughtswoman working for the Great Western Railway (GWR) became the first woman member of the Institution of Railway Signal Engineers.

-In 1924, members of WES, including Caroline Haslett, Margaret Moir and Margaret Partridge founded the Electrical Association for Women.
+In 1924, members of WES, including Caroline Haslett, Margaret Moir and Margaret Partridge founded the Electrical Association for Women, from an idea espoused by Mabel Lucy Matthews.
 This association aimed to educate women about electricity, providing courses in Electrical Housecraft and demonstrations at electrical showrooms.
 It published The Electrical Handbook for Women, a guide to electricity, which was re-issued (though with different names) until 1983.
 That same year, engineering project manager Kathleen M. Butler travelled to London to set up the project offices for the Sydney Harbour Bridge team at Dorman Long, at the same time that Dorothy Donaldson Buchanan started work at the company.

 In July 1925 the First International Conference of Women in Science, Industry & Commerce was held in London, during the British Empire Exhibition.
 It was organised by Caroline Haslett & WES, and opened by the Duchess of York in her first public engagement since her marriage into the royal family.
 Chaired by Lady Astor, the first woman MP to take her seat in the House of Commons, its speakers and attendee list represented key figures in the suffrage and women's rights movements in Britain and abroad, including Millicent Fawcett, Viscountess Rhondda, Kerstin Hesselgren the first woman elected to Upper House of the Swedish parliament and American engineer Ethel H. Bailey.

 Also in 1925, Annette Ashberry was the first woman to be elected to the UK Society of Engineers and delivered the first address by a woman to the Society's members on 1 November 1926.